-D&W have provided a costed resource forecast to support land acquisition, TTRO and TRO consent processes.
-This has been used as the basis for this element of the Legal Costs

-The drafting of the Infraco Contract is fundamentally complete but allowance has been included for negotiation costs during the next stage.
+- Dundas & Wilson have provided a financial forecast to support land acquisition, TTRO and TRO consent processes.
+This has been used as the basis for this element of the Legal Costs - The drafting of the Infraco Contract is fundamentally complete by DLA Piper and costs are largely committed but allowance has been included for negotiation costs during the next stage.